Feyerabend/vm/README.md

 ### Interpreter technique

 Close to "virtual machines" there is in principal a "interpreter technique".
-The main point of the technique can be described as:
+The main point of the technique can be described as:[^5]

+[^5]: I main translated excerpt from the Swedish journal *Modern elektronik*, 1981.
+Ideas and facts: Hans Beckman, Johan Finnved, ed.
+Gunnar Christernin.

 1. the interpreter is called, with a list of instructions as argument
 2. the interpreter takes an instruction from the incoming list,